Freshwlnd/Freshwlnd/README.md

 🌱 I’m learning more about cloud computing and DevOps tools.

-👯 I’m looking to collaborate on open source projects that can make a positive impact on the world.
+👯 I’m looking to collaborate on open-source projects that can positively impact the world.

 💬 Feel free to ask me anything about my projects or skills.

 🏆 I’m a retired ICPC contestant who enjoys solving challenging problems and learning new algorithms.

-🎓 I’m currently a PhD student at Tongji University, where I research on cloud computing and service computing.
+🎓 I’m a Ph.D. student at Tongji University, researching cloud computing and service computing.

-📫 You can reach me at my email address: xuyh@tongji.edu.cn .
+📫 You can reach me at my email address: xuyh@tongji.edu.cn.

 <!--
 **Freshwlnd/Freshwlnd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.